crflynn/celery-slack/docs/index.rst

 Prerequisites
 -------------

-To use this package you will need a Slack App that is part of your organization's Slack workspace.
-You can create an App from `this page <https://api.slack.com/apps>`_.
-This App should have an incoming webhook registered to one of your Slack channels.
+To use this package you will need an incoming webhook associated with a Slack channel.
+You can use Slack's own `incoming webhook integration <https://my.slack.com/services/new/incoming-webhook/>`_ or create a Slack application from `this page <https://api.slack.com/apps>`_ with an incoming webhook registered to one of your Slack channels.
 See `Slack incoming webhooks <https://api.slack.com/incoming-webhooks>`_ for more information.